Purdue-CS193/homework-1-Andreymshor/index.md

 - The material we learn is very helpful for our major
 - The material helps us prepare for potential jobs as a software engineer
 - The material in CS193 is very interesting and applicable!
+- Debugging and learning terminal are really cool tools!